-The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring fellow, and Milestones evaluations upon matriculation. ^(Core)
+The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring fellow, and Milestones evaluations upon matriculation.
+(Core)

 3.4.a.
-Any fellow transfer must be approved in advance by the Review Committee. ^(Core)
+Fellow transfers must be approved by the Review Committee and by the American Board of Thoracic Surgery prior to appointment.
+(Core)